golemfactory/golem-docs/src/pages/docs/creators/python/examples/tools/restoring-golem-wallet.md

 (Just press Ctrl-C in the console that's running `yagna service run` and wait for the service to exit)

 **3.** Remove `yagna`'s accounts configuration file

+Depending on your operating system, please use the appropriate command:

 {% tabs %}